MikaGurrola/about/README.md

-# about
+# About
 Just a simple one page site to showcase my portfolio and other work hosted on Github pages.
 Feel free to use this simple template.
+Check it out live at mikagurrola.com .

-# install
+# Install
 Download repo

 Get into directory